TannerPerrien/meethue.co/_products/philips-hue-white-and-color-ambiance---extension-bulbs.md

   - Dimming only via RF down to 5% (no external dimmer)
   - Beam angle –160° ± 20°
 title: Philips Hue white and color ambiance - Extension Bulbs
-excerpt: Include a Philips Hue white and color ambiance bulb in your Philips Hue system and experience high quality white and colored light that offers you endless possibilities.
+excerpt: If you're looking to add additional bulbs to your lighting lineup, you have options!
+Include a Philips Hue white and color ambiance bulb in your Philips Hue system and experience high quality white and colored light that offers you endless possibilities.
 ---